jina-ai/docs/chapters/jina_box/index.md

 ### Browser Support

-`jinabox.js` runs on modern browsers including Chrome, Firefox, Safari (desktop and mobile) and Opera.
+Jinabox runs on modern browsers including Chrome, Firefox, Safari (desktop and mobile) and Opera.
 Certain features (like recording audio/video) are not available on all browsers and jinabox will make these features available accordingly.

 ## Troubleshooting